UPCODING, UNBUNDLING, AND DOUBLE-BILLING

 "Unbundling" refers to the practice of using two or more Current Procedural Terminology (CPT) billing codes instead of one inclusive code.
 It also refers to the practice of submitting multiple bills in order to obtain a higher reimbursement for tests and services that were performed within a specified time period and which should have been submitted as a single bill.

-"Double billing" occurs when a provider attempts to bill Medicare / Medicaid and either a private insurance company or the patient for the same treatment, or when when two providers attempt to get paid for services rendered to the same patient for the same procedure on the same date.
+"Double billing" occurs when a provider attempts to bill Medicare / Medicaid and either a private insurance company or the patient for the same treatment, or when two providers attempt to get paid for services rendered to the same patient for the same procedure on the same date.
 Double billing also occurs when a provider attempt to charge more than once for the same service, for example by billing using an individual code and again as part of a bundled set of tests.

 Examples of Upcoding